 Electro Looks, the first single by Vagus, is released widely on digital download/streaming platforms.
 Gavin Tate on the record review site Tasty Fanzine calls it “a fine piece of spiced-up funkadelic cake”.

-The official music video for Electro Looks, directed by Laura Grace Robles aka Birthday Gurl, is released and proves to be controversial even among members of the band.
+The official music video for Electro Looks is released, directed by Laura Grace Robles aka Birthday Gurl.

 Club Kamikaze: London Calling! at Havana Jersey.
 Vagus’ set includes a Chas & Dave cover, Gertcha.